 Why Do We Carve Pumpkins?

 Thought the Americans were the first to carve the orange fruit into freaky figures?
 Think again.
 Like most American folklore, this spooky ritual comes from our European ancestors.
 We’re a country of immigrants, so most of our traditions originate from outside the U.S.—and jack o’ lanterns are no different.
 The practice dates back to a centuries-old Irish myth about a man named “Stingy Jack.”
-(Don’t care for spooky stories?
-We’ve got some incredibly sweet treats for you instead.)
+Don’t know how to get started?
+Here are our tips on how to carve a pumpkin.

 The Twisted Tale of Stingy Jack